Kansas State vs. Kansas NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Kansas State and its opponents have combined for 56.5 points -- this matchup's over/under -- just one time this season.
+- Kansas State and its opponents have combined for 56 points or more only one time this season.

-- The average total in Wildcats games this season is 53.7, 2.8 points fewer than Saturday's over/under of 56.5 .
+- The Wildcats and their opponents score an average of 53.7 points per game, 2.3 fewer than Saturday's total.

-- In 2021, games involving the Jayhawks have averaged a total of 57.9 points, 1.4 more than the set over/under in this contest.
+- The 57.9 PPG average total in Jayhawks games this season is 1.9 points more than this game's over/under.

 Kansas State Stats and Trends

-- In Kansas State's eight games this year, it has four wins against the spread.
+- Kansas State has played eight games, with four wins against the spread.

-- Kansas State has eclipsed the over/under in 50% of its opportunities this year (four times in eight games with a set point total).
+- Kansas State's games this year have gone over the total in four out of eight opportunities (50%).

-- The Wildcats have turned the ball over 12 times this season, four more turnovers than the Jayhawks have forced (8).
+- This year, the Wildcats have turned the ball over 12 times, four more than the Jayhawks' takeaways (8).

 - Find the latest spread and moneyline odds for Kansas State at SISportsbook.